Skip to main content

 Throughout your life, your skeleton is in a continuous state of renewal, a process called remodeling.
 Two main types of cells orchestrate this process ∞ osteoclasts, which resorb, or break down, old bone tissue, and osteoblasts, which build new bone tissue.
 In a healthy adult, these two activities are tightly coupled and balanced, ensuring your skeleton remains strong and resilient.

 Estrogen is a master regulator of this balance.
 It functions by restraining the activity and lifespan of osteoclasts.
-When estrogen levels are sufficient, bone breakdown is kept in check, allowing to keep pace.
+When estrogen levels are sufficient, bone breakdown is kept in check, allowing bone formation to keep pace.

 This process is what makes the bone more fragile and susceptible to fracture.
 Understanding this mechanism is the first step in building a protective strategy.